Uche

 Uche is a Nigerian name originating among the Igbo people, which can mean "intention", "will", "mind", or "sense".
-Variants can include Uchechukwu or Uchenna (which means "God's will" or "God's intention"), Ucheoma (which means "beautiful mind"), and Uchendu (which means "thinking/thought of life").
+It can be a standalone name, but often also short for Uchechi, Uchechukwu ("God's will", "God's mind" or Uchenna ("father's will", "father's mind") Ucheoma (which means "beautiful mind"), and Uchendu (which means "thinking/thought of life").
 The name Uche may refer to: